 i.
 Concept- Is the project creative, original, functional, and pushing boundaries?
 Does the project benefit society in some way?

-Axiom sports a creative assembly to simplify the production, it's been proven by many customers, not to mention the thousands of smaller controllers out there using the same VESC software we use and contribute to, and it is fueling the boldest high power applications not only electric vehicles but also turbogenerators, HVAC systems, ROVs and more.
+Axiom sports a creative assembly to simplify the production, it's been proven by many customers, not to mention the thousands of smaller controllers out there using the same VESC software we use and contribute to, and it is fueling the boldest high power applications not only electric cars but also turbogenerators, bikes, ROVs, big machinery and more.

 If Axiom succeeds in its quest, the whole world will become better at spinning motors -one of the major energy consumers-.
 Pushing the boundaries is exactly where the Axiom product positions itself.
 An earlier version of the hardware broke the world record for fastest front wheel drive car on the ¼ mile¹.
 In fact, Arlin is currently working on the next iteration using Axiom to reaching higher and pushing boundaries further²

 ii.
 Design- Is there a depth of design detail available (like a system design, CAD models, project test methods, etc)?
 Is there base-level planning for the functionality (eg: functional block diagram, list of specifications and how they will be met, etc.)?
 How user-friendly is the design?

 Glad you asked!
 Block diagram, schematic, enclosure, powerstage validation, safety mechanisms, a datasheet outlining the specifications and application notes describing how it all works in a full up controller.
 But that’s not all, there’s also an awesome open source graphical user interface (GUI) making motor setup easy and providing tools for deep data analysis.